 Once all of the visible paint has been removed, rinse the brush under hot running water.
 If there is still paint clinging to the bristles, mix a fresh cleaning solution and repeat the steps.

 Gently squeeze out the excess rinse water.
 Shake the brush vigorously or use a paint brush spinner (uses centrifugal force to force water from the brush).
 Hang the brush (bristles down) to air-dry slowly or dry it flat.

 Dispose of the Cleaning Solution

-The cleaning solution can be safely poured down a drain or sanitary sewer.
+The cleaning solution can be safely poured down a drain or toilet.